Autosurf: 12DailyPro

 12DailyPro, founded by Charis Johnson, was one of the largest autosurfs in 2005.
 Promising a return of 12% daily for 12 days, funds invested went into the millions.
 In February 2006, autosurfs reached the United States national news when funds of members of 12DailyPro were frozen by payment processor StormPay.

-Rather than focus entirely on StormPay, news organizations such as ABC4 (Utah) and WTOC (Georgia) investigated the autosurf itself.
+News organizations such as ABC4 (Utah) and WTOC (Georgia) investigated 12DailyPro.
 In a statement released by the Georgia Government Consumer Protection Agency titled "Pyramid Schemes Never Die; Just Evolve", 12DailyPro was closely scrutinized.
 Media calls to 12DailyPro owner Charis Johnson went unanswered.

 Later in February, 12DailyPro received a cease and desist order by the SEC, who claimed that 95% of the program's funds came from new members.
 On February 28, the SEC filed a proposed stipulation, agreed to by the attorney for Charis Johnson, LifeClicks, and 12DailyPro that these parties would turn over all assets and records to a permanent legal receiver.

-2006-present
+2006–present

 After the demise of 12DailyPro, many other autosurfs collapsed as well; this is widely assumed to be because they invested member funds into 12DailyPro, causing a domino effect.
 Subsequently, autosurfs have become less popular and are more widely believed to be Ponzi schemes.
-However, many still autosurf, either refusing to accept that they are Ponzi structured, or knowingly using this to profit (through attracting new investors to prolong the life of the program).
-Also, some autosurfs have begun to focus on the advertising side of their business model, by, for example, converting to manual surf or by paying members bonuses that are not dependent upon the advertising fee.
-They have introduced disclaimers on their sites saying that purchases are solely for advertising, earnings are payments for viewing advertising and that there is no guarantee of earnings.
-However, disclaimers do not override the law and thus do not legalize an otherwise fraudulent program.

 Money invested in 12DailyPro is currently being held by a court-ordered payment receiver.